pranavan15/messaging-with-kafka-own/README.md

 ```

+Package `Publisher` contains the file that handles the Kafka message publishing and a unit test file.

+Package `Subscribers` contains three different subscribers who subscribed to Kafka topic 'product-price'.

 ### <a name="Implementation"></a> Implementation

 Let's get started with the implementation of `_.bal`file, which contains the _.
 Refer the code attached below.
 Inline comments are added for better understanding.